Brick Calculator

 Mortar Bags (70 lb)

-Mortar estimate based on approximately 7 bags (70 lb each) per 1,000 standard bricks.
-Actual usage varies with joint size and technique.
-Subtract area for any doors, windows, or other openings.
+Mortar estimate based on approximately 7 bags (70 lb each) per 1,000 standard bricks, scaled for joint thickness.
+Actual usage varies with technique and brick texture.
+Labor and tools are not included in cost estimates.

 Frequently Asked Questions